Nichlas/esceevee/uses/index.md

 - [VLC Media Player](https://www.videolan.org/vlc/): My goto player for videos.
 - [FileZilla](https://filezilla-project.org/): For countless years, FileZilla has been a joy to use.
 It does what I need.
 - [PureRef](https://www.pureref.com/): "Tool to organize the creative process".
 I know, this explanation makes very little sense, and me using it for work is also hard to understand.
 But having a board where I can put op any number of pictures as inspiration helps me a lot when I work on planning our new Dashboards.
 Go search for it on youtube to see if you can find a use for it.
+- [Typst](https://typst.app) Working on switching from LateX to Typst.
+Using command line version together with VScode
 #### Online Software/Services

 This is what we also call our **stack** at work.